-Many employees benefit from flexible schedules.
-Parents who need to pick kids up from school, people who feel more efficient in the afternoons and employees whose commutes take a long time appreciate opportunities to work remotely or vary their schedule.
-Other individuals prefer to work on a per-project basis, rather than a per-hour basis.
+Many employees benefit from flexible schedules and the opportunity to work remotely, such as parents who need to pick kids up from school or employees with long commutes.
+Other individuals prefer to work on a per-project basis rather than a per-hour basis.

 In the manufacturing industry, multi-shift days lend themselves well to flexible scheduling.
-Many companies in the logistics sector operate 24 hours a day, seven days a week, making them well-suited to flex scheduling.
+Likewise, many companies in the logistics sector operate 24 hours a day, 7 days a week, making them well-suited to flex scheduling.

 implement a recognition program

-Well-designed employee recognition programs give workers a lift and help to improve retention rates.
-Traditional awards like Employee of the Month still work well — and so do bonus checks and project-based awards.
-To make the most of your recognition program, recognize achievements promptly and provide meaningful feedback.
+Well-designed employee compensation and recognition programs give workers a lift and help to improve retention rates.
+Traditional awards like Employee of the Month still work well, as do bonus checks and project-based awards.
+To make the most of your recognition program, acknowledge achievements promptly and provide meaningful feedback.

-If you’d like to learn more about the top causes of employee turnover, click on the link below to download our handy guide.
+If you’d like to learn more about strategies to reduce employee turnover, the first step involves understanding the top causes of employee turnover.
+Click on the link below to download our handy guide.

 want to discover other causes of employee turnover and ways to resolve them?download the top 10 causes of employee turnover